Warning: This post contains spoilers for Orange is the New Black.

 What I did not expect was for the inmates to turn up the inhumanity so quickly.
 By the second episode, the guards are corralled into the chapel, stripped down to their underwear or nude.
 Encouraged by heckling inmates, Maria — who lives for a position of power — thinks that strip and cavity searches should be performed on the officers, despite an impassioned speech about being “better” than the guards now that the women control the prison.

 Strip and cavity searches are already controversial in their own right.
 The boundaries between safety and human dignity are are pretty thin here.
-And in the event where there is no pretense of safety or security, stripping someone naked in front of a crowd and invading their body cavities is a form of sexual assault.
+And in the event where there is no pretence of safety or security, stripping someone naked in front of a crowd and invading their body cavities is a form of sexual assault.
 That it was carried out and framed by OITNB as almost comical felt wrong.
-Revenge is a dish best served cold, but I don’t believe in any form of punishment or karma that utilizes sexual assault.
+Revenge is a dish best served cold, but I don’t believe in any form of punishment or karma that utilises sexual assault.
 It’s a violation of humanity that is simply unacceptable.

 Because Piper and Alex only exist to have sex and be examples of moral superiority in the show at this point, they are the only ones who voice any discomfort with this treatment.
 I’ve only watched the first two episodes of the show (sorry Netflix, but I like a good night’s rest) and I’m praying that this scene does not go unresolved.
 I’m hopeful that it will be part of the build up to the inmates realizing that subjecting the guards to the same inhumanity they experienced is not progress.